EliottPal/eliottpal/README.md

 In my github you can find school projects I worked on and also some personal projects that I have realised to learn new stuff.

 ### Education:
-- 2022 ➝ Present: *Royal Melbourne Institute of Technology*.
+- 2022 ➝ 2023: *Royal Melbourne Institute of Technology*.
     Exchange Student - Computer Science.
 - 2021 ➝ 2022: *Epitech Rennes*.
     Teaching assistant - Programming (C/Js).